MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 }
 ```

-Likewise this sample configures the Docker daemon to keep images and containers in an alternate path.
+Likewise, the following sample configures the Docker daemon to keep images and containers in an alternate path.
 If not specified, the
-default is c:\programdata\docker.
+default is `c:\programdata\docker`.

 ```json
 {